RadhaSatam/safeR/README.md

 # safeR

 ## Introduction
 Safer is an app that leverages the multi-agent reinforcement learning technology along with collision data to generate a prescriptive risk model that would help increase safety for seniors & allow decision makers to make sound decision for them.
+This app has been developed in Vanquish Collions Hackathon for the city of Vancouver.

 ## Links